-Alta Wind Portfolio Acquisition - On August 12, 2014, Yield Operating acquired 100% of the membership interests of Alta Wind Asset Management Holdings, LLC, Alta Wind Company, LLC, Alta Wind X Holding Company, LLC and Alta Wind XI Holding Company, LLC, which collectively own 7 wind facilities that total 947 MW located in Tehachapi, California and a portfolio of associated land leases, or the Alta Wind Assets.
-The purchase price for the Alta Wind Assets was \$921 million, which included a base purchase price of \$870 million, as well as a payment for working capital of \$51 million, plus the assumption of \$1.6 billion of non-recourse project-level debt.
+Alta Wind Portfolio Acquisition - On August 12, 2014, the Company acquired 100% of the membership interests of Alta Wind Asset Management Holdings, LLC, Alta Wind Company, LLC, Alta Wind X Holding Company, LLC and Alta Wind XI Holding Company, LLC, which collectively own 7 wind facilities that total 947 MW located in Tehachapi, California and a portfolio of associated land leases, or the Alta Wind Assets.
+Power generated by the Alta Wind Assets is sold to Southern California Edison under long-term PPAs with 21 years of remaining contract life for Alta I-V and 22 years, beginning in 2016, for Alta X and XI.

+The purchase price for the Alta Wind Assets was \$923 million, which consisted of a base purchase price of \$870 million, as well as a payment for working capital of \$53 million, plus the assumption of \$1.6 billion of non-recourse project-level debt.
 In order to fund the purchase price, Yield Inc. completed an equity offering of 12,075,000 shares of its Class A common stock at an offering price of \$54.00 per share on July 29, 2014, which resulted in net proceeds of \$630 million, after underwriting discount and expenses.
 In addition, on August 5, 2014, Yield Operating issued \$500 million of senior unsecured notes, which bear interest at a rate of 5.375% and mature in August 2024.
 The excess of the proceeds over the amount utilized for the acquisition will be available for general corporate purposes, including future acquisitions.